-Our Chief Executive and Founder, Tunde Banjoko OBE, said:
+Our Founder, Tunde Banjoko OBE, said:

 ‘Whilst social mobility and race equality are not the same thing, race inequality is undoubtedly implicated in a lack of social mobility.
 Britain’s ethnic minority communities live mainly in our big cities and some are amongst the poorest in those cities.
 The unemployment rates for these groups are disproportionately high and their chances for social mobility remain limited.
 This should not be excluded from neither the narrative nor the potential interventions.’